Marcellis/mad-codelabs/docs/level7-task1/level7-task1.md

 ## Splash Screen

-The first step of creating the app will be making a splash screen.
+The first step of creating the app will be making a `splash screen`.

 ### Add a new style

-- Rename the MainActivity and name it SplashActivity.
+- Rename the MainActivity and name it `SplashActivity`.
 Rename the layout file accordingly.
-- Create a new style in styles.xml and call it SplashScreenTheme
+- Create a new style in `styles.xml` and call it `SplashScreenTheme`
-    - Give it the parent Theme.AppCompat.Light.NoActionBar
+    - Give it the parent `Theme.AppCompat.Light.NoActionBar`
-    - Give it an item which sets the statusBarColor to colorPrimaryDark
+    - Give it an item which sets the statusBarColor to `colorPrimaryDark`
-- Add the style to the SplashActivity.
+- Add the style to the `SplashActivity`.

 `styles.xml`